How a Formula 1 Internal Combustion Engine Works

 This intricate system of different components is controlled by the sixth and final element, the Control Electronics (CE).

 Drivers are permitted three ICE, MGU-H and TC and two ES, CE and MGU-K during the course of a season, but any combination of parts can be fitted to the car.
 If a driver exceeds this limit, they are given a grid penalty.

 How does the combustion process work in a Formula 1 Internal Combustion Engine?

-The water system’s main job is to manage temperatures of the many different elements and materials that make up the F1 Power Unit.
-From the crank case, to the top of the cylinder head, it’s all about making sure the engine doesn’t overheat.
+The water system’s main job is to manage the temperatures of the many different elements and materials that make up the F1 Power Unit.
+From the crankcase to the top of the cylinder head, it’s all about making sure the engine doesn’t overheat.

 What kind of gains has the Mercedes-AMG Petronas team found since 2014?